r-ym/r-ym.github.io/_books/a_portrait_of_the_artist_as_a_young_man.md

 ---
-"\uFEFFauthors": James Joyce
+author: James Joyce
 title: A Portrait Of The Artist As A Young Man
-layout: post
+layout: book
 ---